 Click on the tab above and read the reviews to see what other people have to say about it - so far, we haven't met anyone who hasn't fallen in love with it when they try it!

 Use it on its own; simply saturate the back of the piece you want to attach with a drop or two of Sherri Haab's PasteMaker, wait until it softens, then place the saturated piece on to the base shape.
 Press firmly but hold still - this will give an excellent bond, and a clean join.

 To make your own Oil Paste; mix 6-10 drops with a tiny little pea-sized piece of clay, blend with a spatula until you have a smooth creamy consistency.
 Store the paste in an air tight container and use PasteMaker to dilute it if it dries up.
 I find it works best to make it up as you go.
 Because I'm impatient and like things to be easy, I just pinch off a little of the clay I am working with, put it on the corner of my working tile, add a drop or two of PasteMaker at a time, and then smoosh!
 It takes not even a minute, and I just make up more up as I need it.
 The PasteMaker does the job so well, it stays close to my working tile at all times! - Petra

 Use the paste for attaching leather hard/greenware, bone dry, or fired clay pieces.
 It really holds the clay in place, where you put it - ideal for fine and detailed construction work!

-- Smoother, more friendly texture
+- Smoother, more friendly paste texture

-- Thicker coats than water based slip
+- Apply thicker coats than with water based slip with no problems

 - Less brittle in dried state than water based - joins stay held together unlike with traditional Oil Paste

 - Retains flexibility so it clings to repairs on fired and unfired clay